TT Electronics (LON:TTG) Trading Down 20.2% – What’s Next?

-Separately, Canaccord Genuity Group lifted their target price on TT Electronics from GBX 98 to GBX 105 and gave the stock a “hold” rating in a report on Wednesday, September 24th.
-Three research analysts have rated the stock with a Hold rating, According to data from MarketBeat, TT Electronics has an average rating of “Hold” and an average target price of GBX 96.
+Separately, Canaccord Genuity Group upped their price target on shares of TT Electronics from GBX 98 to GBX 105 and gave the company a “hold” rating in a report on Wednesday, September 24th.
+Three research analysts have rated the stock with a Hold rating, Based on data from MarketBeat.com, TT Electronics has an average rating of “Hold” and a consensus price target of GBX 96.

-TT Electronics (LON:TTG – Get Free Report) last issued its quarterly earnings data on Wednesday, September 24th.
+TT Electronics (LON:TTG – Get Free Report) last announced its quarterly earnings data on Wednesday, September 24th.
 The company reported GBX 1.90 earnings per share (EPS) for the quarter.
-TT Electronics had a negative return on equity of 4.73% and a negative net margin of 2.19%.
-As a group, analysts predict that TT Electronics plc will post 16.7485822 earnings per share for the current fiscal year.
+TT Electronics had a negative net margin of 2.19% and a negative return on equity of 4.73%.
+As a group, equities analysts predict that TT Electronics plc will post 16.7485822 EPS for the current year.

 TT Electronics is a global provider of engineered electronics for performance critical applications.